 By 2009, Dr. Xu and Dr. Fu developed a proprietary solar cell technology called Triex, powered by a new and innovative ‘tunneling junction’ solar cell concept.
 They received a U.S. Department of Energy Technology Development grant in 2009 to aid in equipment development.
 Silevo validated the proof of concept at its U.S. headquarters in Fremont, CA, where pilot production scale is currently manufacturing Triex cells that demonstrate between 22 – 23% conversion efficiency on full-size substrates with proven production and economical materials.
 Furthermore, the Triex technology roadmap shows headroom to enable up to 26.5% conversion efficiency in commercial products.

 After operating in stealth mode for several years to protect innovations throughout development and validation, Silevo commercially introduced Triex in October 2011.
-Today the company is focused on continuing innovative research and development at its U.S. headquarters in Silicon Valley, while scaling production operations in Asia (Hangzhou, China) and Buffalo New York.
+Today the company is focused on continuing innovative research and development at its U.S. headquarters in Silicon Valley, while scaling production operations in Asia (Hangzhou, China), Fremont California and Buffalo New York.